Why are some doulas, birthkeepers, and midwives better than you when it comes to goal setting?

 Fear of success is one of the latter.

-The more successful you are, the more visible you become to everyone around you.
-The higher you climb, the more other doulas, birthkeepers, and midwives might want to take a shot at bringing you down.
+you.
+The higher you climb, the more other doulas, birthkeepers, and midwives might want to take a shot at

 Never let fear rob you of living the life you were destined for and deserve.
 Make plans to overcome your fears by taking small but definite steps forward.
 Take action to overcome your fears.